 CANTATA

-May 2022 by Aftershock Studio
+May 2022 by Aftershock Studios

 Another indie tactical game with a garish colour scheme, Cantata is a very strange game that features a deep and rather odd sci-fi story in its expansive campaign.